jundalisay/superb/content/en/research/poincare/science/chapter-13b.md

 was presented under the most satisfactory aspect.
-The theories of Ampère and Helmholtz, which were made for the open currents that no longer existed, seem to have no more than purely historic interest, and the inextrica- ble complications to which these theories led have been almost forgotten.
-This quiescence has been recently dis- turbed by the experiments of M. Crémieu, which have contradicted, or at least have seemed to contradict, the results formerly obtained by Rowland.
-Numerous investi- gators have endeavoured to solve the question, and fresh experiments have been undertaken.
+The theories of Ampère and Helmholtz, which were made for the open currents that no longer existed, seem to have no more than purely historic interest, and the inextricable complications to which these theories led have been almost forgotten.
+This quiescence has been recently disturbed by the experiments of M. Crémieu, which have contradicted, or at least have seemed to contradict, the results formerly obtained by Rowland.

+Numerous investigators have endeavoured to solve the question, and fresh experiments have been undertaken.
 What result will they give?

 I shall take care not to risk a prophecy which might be falsified between the day this book is ready for the press and the day on which it is placed before the public.

-THE END